david-beauchesne/FoodWeb-MultiStressors/fwms.md

 amplification is more important in the Gulf (Figure \ref{species}).
 Contrasts between food webs may even lead to flipped species vulnerabilities.
-Large crustaceans seem to be negative entry points and biotic buffers in the Estuary, yet they positive weak entry points and biotic amplifiers in the Gulf (Figure \ref{species}).
+Large crustaceans seem to be negative entry points and biotic buffers in the Estuary, yet are positive weak entry points and biotic amplifiers in the Gulf (Figure \ref{species}).

 <!-- Use capelin as a counter example